-Research Methodology I course should be done in semester/term following the semester of passing the Qualifying Examination.
-This course is designed to impart training in analysis of research problem, mathematical and statistical analysis of data, experimental techniques etc. Students who have done this course in their higher degree or students who have done Teaching practice II/Practice lecture series II will be exempted from doing this course.
+Research Methodology I course should be done in the semester/term following the semester of completing Teaching Practice I/ Practice Lecture Series I. This course is designed to impart training in analysis of research problem, mathematical and statistical analysis of data, experimental techniques etc. Students who have done this course in their higher degree or students who have done Teaching practice II/Practice lecture series II will be exempted from doing this course.